-- New Hope Rd sidepath complete to the Wayne Memorial Dr intersection - Reedy Branch Greenway complete along Reedy Branch from Wayne Memorial Hospital to New Hope Rd. - Stoney Creek Greenway section from Quail Park to Royall Ave is scheduled to be completed in 2020 - Stoney Creek North Greenway complete from Royall Ave to Peachtree St. - Stoney Creek North Mountain Bike Trail complete - Unpaved Stoney Creek Greenway complete from Stoney Creek Park to Elm St. - Sidewalks completed adjacent to bus station - Various intersection crossing improvements transportation, carpool/van pool/park & ride, and access management.
+- New Hope Road sidepath complete to the Wayne Memorial Drive intersection. - Reedy Branch Greenway complete along Reedy Branch from Wayne Memorial Hospital to New Hope Road. - Stoney Creek Greenway section from Quail Park to Royall Avenue is scheduled to be completed in 2020. - Stoney Creek North Greenway complete from Royall Avenue to Peachtree Street. - Unpaved Stoney Creek Greenway complete from Stoney Creek Park to Elm Street. - Sidewalks completed adjacent to bus station. - Various intersection crossing improvements.

+As part of the online survey, participants were asked to hypothetically allocate funds to eight categories based on what they thought the community should invest in.
+These eight categories included reduced congestion, system maintenance, intersection improvements, pedestrian improvements, bicycle improvements, public transportation, carpool/van pool/park & ride, and access management.
 The largest amount of aggregate funds was allocated to pedestrian improvements followed by reducing congestion and system maintenance.
 Investing in pedestrian improvements would include the creation of crosswalks, sidewalks, and other pedestrian facilities.
-The emphasis on pedestrian infrastructure was prominent throughout the entirely of the survey.
+The emphasis on pedestrian infrastructure was prominent throughout the entirety of the survey.

-As part of the online survey, participants were asked to hypothetically allocate funds to eight categories based on what they thought the community should invest in.
-These eight categories included reduce congestion, system maintenance, intersection improvements, pedestrian improvements, bicycle improvements, public